zarstensen/obsidian-obsimat-plugin/README.md

 ### Linux

-If you receive an error upon plugin load on Linux, you might need to give execute permissions to the `SympyClient` file located in the plugin's installation directory.
+If you receive an error upon plugin load on Linux, you might need to give execute permissions to the `SympyClient-linux.bin` file located in the plugin's installation directory.

-If this file is not present, please restart obsidian with the **Latex Math** plugin enabled.
-The file should then be downloaded automatically.

-Perform the following commands inside the **Latex Math** installation directory, to give `SympyClient` the necessary permissions:
+Perform the following commands inside the **Latex Math** installation directory, to give the necessary permissions:

-- (Optional) Check execution permissions of `SympyClient`:
+- (Optional) Check execution permissions of `SympyClient-linux.bin`:

-  `ls -l SympyClient`
+  `ls -l ./bin/SympyClient-linux.bin`

   Something like `-rw-r--r--...` means no execute permission.

-- Give execution permissions to `Sympyclient` (This will give every user access to execute `SympyClient`):
+- Give execution permissions to `Sympyclient-linux.bin` (This will give every user access to execute `SympyClient-linux.bin`):

-  `chmod +x /path/to/SympyClient`
+  `chmod +x ./bin/SympyClient-linux.bin`

 - (Optional) Perform step 1 to check if permissions have changed.